biolab/orange-hugo/content/blog/2017/04/03/image-analytics-clustering.md

 draft= false
 title="Image Analytics: Clustering"
 type="blog"
-categories=["addons" ,"analysis" ,"clustering" ,"embedding" ,"images" ,"interactive  data visualization" ,"orange3" ,"unsupervised" ]
+blog=["addons" ,"analysis" ,"clustering" ,"embedding" ,"images" ,"interactive  data visualization" ,"orange3" ,"unsupervised" ]
 +++

 Data does not always come in a nice tabular form.
 It can also be a collection of text, audio recordings, video materials or even images.
 However, computers can only work with numbers, so for any data mining, we need to transform such unstructured data into a vector representation.